cfpb/design-system/packages/cfpb-icons/usage.md

-The @cfpb/icon component provides
-Scalable Vector Graphics (SVG) icons for Design System.
+The cfpb-icons component provides Scalable Vector Graphic (SVG) icons.
-This component can be used by itself, but is designed to work with Design System.
+This component can be used by itself, but is designed to work with the CFPB Design System.

 ## Table of contents